elucian/bee/syntax/structure.md

 **Restriction:**
 * one component can not be loaded from inside a rule;
-* the same component can not be loaded twice with different qualifiers;
+* the same component can not be loaded twice;
-* one component can have same file name with another but must use a different qualifier;

 **Example:**

+Define an aspect named "mod".
 ```
 aspect mod: